catdad/raw-viewer/README.md

 The first time you run it, it will fail to verify the app and show a message saying "Raw Viewer can't be opened because it is from an unidentified developer".
 If this happens, open _System Preferences_ > _Security & Privacy_.
 There, you will see a message at the bottom saying "Raw Viewer was blocked from opening because it is not from an identified developer" with an "Open Anyway" button next to it.
 Click that button and now you will able to run the app.
 You will only need to do this once on your computer.

-If you are a developer and know more about how to sign the application, please let me knowat issue [#191](https://github.com/catdad/raw-viewer/issues/191).
+If you are a developer and know more about how to sign the application or wish to sponsor this effort, please let me know at issue [#191](https://github.com/catdad/raw-viewer/issues/191).

-If you no longer with to use this app, you can just delete the folder where you unzipped it -- but don't worry, all your photos as well as their ratings will stay right where you left them.
+If you no longer wish to use this app, you can just delete the folder where you unzipped it -- but don't worry, all your photos as well as their ratings will stay right where you left them.

 # Linux